peters0470/ReadMe-Generator/README.md

 - First start by cloning the repo into a director of your choice
 - Run `npm install` in the command line to install all required dependencies
 - Run node index.js in the command line to start the application
+- Use generated README.md file for your projects

 This will